xavisolesoft/UdacityVR_Greek_Mythology_Museum/Documentation/Writeup.md

 The project consists on design and implement a Virtual Reality (VR) application, to immerse the user in a Virtual Reality state of the art showroom.

 This work is developed using Unity and GoogleVR, with the aim of learn about VR design, VR development and VR project management.
+I have chosen as showroom theme: Greek Mythology Gods.
 I have decided to ambient the application in a showroom to focus the attention of the user to the content.

 This document contains the specifications of the mentioned application and some information about the project schedule.